For young artists wishing to learn about curating.

 Join Perth Festival Visual Arts Program Associate Gemma Weston, in partnership with Lawrence Wilson Art Gallery, and learn all about curating.

-Over the summer create your own artwork using collage or assemblage.
-Bring your work to this workshop focussed on exhibition design and curation and, working with your artwork and the group, you’ll be part of presenting an exhibition.
+Bring an artwork you have made to this workshop focussed on exhibition design and curation and, working with your artwork and the group, you’ll be part of presenting an exhibition.

 The resulting exhibition will be on display from 18 – 22 February at Lawrence Wilson Art Gallery’s Dr Harold Schenberg Study Centre as part of Perth Festival 2020.